AidanQuinn/codebits/README.md

 10. cat_nextSeq_lanes.sh

     Provided a file with sample IDs (one on each line), this script will search the current directory for nextSeq fastq files and concatonate all 4 lanes corresponding to each sample into a single file (per read).

+11. fastq_extract_id.sh

+    Finds and extracts reads with barcode specified on the command line.
+Can tolerate up to 1 mismatch in the barcode ID sequence.